-Here are some frequently asked questions about Intercultural Open University Foundation.
-If you have any further questions, please contact us regarding our PhD and Post-PhD Programs including distributed learning format, admissions process, etc.
+Here are some frequently asked questions about Intercultural Open University Foundation and our dual degree program with the Universidad Azteca and the Universidad Central de Nicaragua.
+If you have any further questions, please contact us regarding our PhD Programs including distributed learning format, admissions process, etc.

 How does distance learning work?